radareorg/radare2-book/src/tools/rasm2/intro.md

 adA_  8          z80         GPL     Zilog Z80
 ```

-> Note that "ad" in the first column means both assembler and disassembler are offered by a corresponding  plugin. "_d" indicates disassembler, "a_" means only assembler is available.
+**NOTE** the "ad" in the first column means both assembler and disassembler are offered by a corresponding  plugin. "_d" indicates disassembler, "a_" means only assembler is available.